Careers

 Join our team!

 Through our research and software development, IDM shapes global efforts to eradicate infectious disease and to achieve permanent improvements in the health of those most in need.
-We are proud to be an embedded research institute in the Bill & Melinda Gates Foundation, the largest nonprofit fighting poverty, disease, and inequity around the world.
+We are proud to be an embedded research institute in the Gates Foundation, the largest nonprofit fighting poverty, disease, and inequity around the world.
 Founded on a simple premise: people everywhere, regardless of identity or circumstances, should have the chance to live healthy, productive lives.
 We believe our employees should reflect the rich diversity of the global populations we aim to serve.